conductor-oss/conductor/README.md

 ## Other Requirements
 * JDK 11+
 * UI requires Node 14 to build.
 Earlier Node versions may work but is untested.

-## Community
-[Discussion Forum](https://github.com/Netflix/conductor/discussions) Please use the forum for questions and discussing ideas and join the community.

-[Access here other Conductor related projects made by the community!](/RELATED.md) - Backup tool, Cron like workflow starter, Docker containers...

 ## Get Support
 Conductor is maintained by Media Workflow Infrastructure team at Netflix.
 Use github issue tracking for filing issues and [Discussion Forum](https://github.com/Netflix/conductor/discussions) for any other questions, ideas or support requests.